Immunization Requirements (K-12)

 Before entering the indicated grade level, the student must provide documentation of a dental screening.

 According to Iowa law, all Iowa children enrolling for the first time in Kindergarten or 9th grade must have a dental screening on file.
-It’s required per Iowa law!
-According to this law: Screening for kindergarten is valid from 3 years of age to 4 months after the enrollment date and screening for 9th grade is valid from 1 year prior to enrollment to 4 months after the enrollment date.
-Screenings can be performed by dentists or dental hygienists.
+Screening for kindergarten is valid from 3 years of age to 4 months after the enrollment date and screening for ninth grade is valid from 1 year prior to enrollment to 4 months after the enrollment date.

 To access dental screening forms, visit the Medical Forms page.
 Have a dental hygienist fill out the dental screening form and return the form to your child’s school.